johnmetta/statisfy/readme.md

 The `statsifyClient` object is not guaranteed to be thread-safe, so each thread must get its own instance.

+## Practical Guide

+> This is taken from http://matt.aimonetti.net/posts/2013/06/26/practical-guide-to-graphite-monitoring/

+### Namespacing

+Always namespace your collected data, even if you only have one app for now.
+If your app does two things at the same time like serving HTML and providing an API, you might want to create two clients which you would namespace differently.

+#### Naming metrics

+Properly naming your metrics is critical to avoid conflicts, confusing data and potentially wrong interpretation later on.
+I like to organize metrics using the following schema:

+    <namespace>.<instrumented section>.<target (noun)>.<action (past tense verb)>

+Example:

+    accounts.authentication.password.attempted
+    accounts.authentication.password.succeeded
+    accounts.authentication.password.failed

+I use nouns to define the target and past tense verbs to define the action.
+This becomes a useful convention when you need to nest metrics.
+In the above example, let’s say I want to monitor the reasons for the failed password authentications.
+Here is how I would organize the extra stats:

+    accounts.authentication.password.failure.no_email_found
+    accounts.authentication.password.failure.password_check_failed
+    accounts.authentication.password.failure.password_reset_required

+As you can see, I used `failure` instead of `failed` in the stat name.
+The main reason is to avoid conflicting data. `failed` is an action and already has a data series allocated, if I were to add nested data using `failed`, the data would be collected but the result would be confusing.
+The other reason is because when we will graph the data, we will often want to use a wildcard * to collect all nested data in a series.

+Graphite wild card usage example on counters:

+    accounts.authentication.password.failure.*

+This should give us the same value as `accounts.authentication.password.failed`, so really, we should just collect the more detailed version and get rid of accounts.authentication.password.failed.

+Following this naming convention should really help your data stay clean and easy to manage.

+### Counters and metrics

+Use counters for metrics when you don’t care about how long the code your are instrumenting takes to run.
+Usually counters are used for data that have more of a direct business value.
+Examples include sales, authentication, signups, etc.

+Timers are more powerful because they can be used to analyze the time spent in a piece of code but also be used as a counters.
+Most of my work involves timers because I want to detect system anomalies including performance changes and trends in the way code is being used.

 ## Glossary

 _Datapoint_ is a tuple which consists of a _Timestamp_ and a _Value_.